a-schild/jave2/Examples.md

 # JAVE2

 ## More advanced examples
+For many use cases you can look at the java-core-tests code on how to use the different classes.

 #### Running the conversion in a separate thread, so it can be aborted (only in version 2.4.4 and up)
 ``` JAVA